Inside Jennifer Lopez & Alex Rodriguez's Roller Coaster Relationships

 Lopez releases her debut single, "If You Had My Love," and while making her first album, On the 6 (which drops June 1), she meets and starts dating Sean "Puff Daddy" Combs.
 "Waiting for Tonight" comes out as the album's third single in November and critics consider it to this day to perhaps be her best song.

 Meanwhile, on Dec.
-27, Combs and Lopez were both at Club New York when gunfire broke out—they were both briefly taken into custody and Combs and rapper Shyne ended up facing weapon-related charges.
+27, Combs and Lopez are both at Club New York when gunfire broke out—they were both briefly taken into custody and Combs and rapper Shyne end up facing weapon-related charges.
 Combs insisted he neither carried a gun nor owned a gun.

 "That was one of the worst nights of my life," Lopez said on Behind the Music in 2010.
 "It was devastating for me to have lived through that."